Mewgood/Postmill/README.md

 * PHP >= 7.1 with the curl, gd, iconv, intl, json, mbstring, PDO_PGSQL and xml extensions.
+    * (optional) The amqp extension is required to use RabbitMQ.
 * PostgreSQL >= 9.4
 * [Composer](https://getcomposer.org/)